aces/Loris/docs/instruments/ZJSONInstrument_v0.0.1.md

 A field object has a unique key that is its identifier (ID) and name.
 The ID will also be used as an identifier for a database column or a front-end element.
 Within the field object, there are four required keys: type, description, options, and rules.

 `type`: Required string.
-It represents the field's data type, i.e. integer, string, boolean, etc.
+It represents the field's data type, i.e. int, string, boolean, etc.

 This will be the data type of the field's value within the `data` component upon collection: